Turkey

 Causes of eyebrow loss

 The most common cause of eyebrow loss is over-plucking.
-It happens when you take grooming of your eyebrows to a whole other level.
+It happens when you obsessively groom your eyebrows.
 Shaping your eyebrows through plucking is a relatively safe and common way to keep your eyebrows symmetrical.
-It's a favored method since the results last longer than shaving.
+It’s a favored method since the results last longer than shaving.
 Unfortunately, repeated plucking of the same areas of hair within the eyebrows leads to weakening and damage of the hair follicles.
-This can lead to permanent loss of hair.
+This can lead to a permanent loss of hair in isolated regions.

-Plucking your eyebrow hair can also lead to infection as it leaves pores in the skin that are vulnerable to bacterial infection.
+Plucking your eyebrow hair can also lead to infection as it leaves open pores in the skin.
 An infection can subsequently cause further hair loss.
-Disinfection of your tweezers before is therefore imperative to reduce the risk of infection.
-Tweezing of eyebrow hair can also lead to problems if the hair breaks off beneath the skin as you pull it out.
+It is considered important to disinfect your tweezers before plucking.
+Excessive tweezing of eyebrow hair can also lead to problems if the hair breaks off beneath the skin as you pull it out.
 In such cases, the skin may grow over the pore and prevent visible hair growth.
-The hair will instead grow beneath the skin forming ingrown hairs.
-Before you undertake this kind of cosmetic eyebrow-shaping, you should be very careful.
-It takes up to 6 weeks to regrow one eyebrow hair if it's plucked.
+This creates ingrown hairs.
+You should take care before undertaking cosmetic eyebrow shaping, as it takes up to 6 weeks to regrow each eyebrow hair after it is plucked.
 Any mistake you make during tweezing is one you will have to live with for a long time.

 Chemotherapy

-Many cancer chemotherapy drugs cause loss of hair.
-This hair loss involves the body hair, scalp hair, eyebrows, and eyelashes.
+Many chemotherapy drugs used in cancer treatments cause loss of hair.
+This hair loss involves body hair, scalp hair, eyebrows, and eyelashes.
 The hair loss occurs a few weeks after the start of chemotherapy.
-Fortunately, the hair loss is temporary and hair growth will resume weeks to months after stopping the treatment.
+Fortunately, the hair loss is temporary, and hair growth will resume in the weeks to months after stopping the treatment.

 Facial injury

-Injuries occurring on the face are another common cause of eyebrow loss.
-Burns, chemical trauma or physical injuries can lead to formation of scars over the eyebrow.
-These scars will prevent any hair from growing leading to loss of eyebrow hair.
+Injuries affecting the face are another common cause of eyebrow loss.
+Burns, chemical trauma, or physical injuries can lead to the formation of scars over the eyebrow.
+These scars will prevent any hair from growing, leading to loss of eyebrow hair.

 Nutritional deficiency

-Your hair needs nutrients for growth and nourishment just like any other organ or body part.
-Lack of necessary nutrients, therefore, leads to adverse changes in hair growth and appearance.
-These effects may extend to the eyebrows leading to a thinning or lost eyebrows.
-The following are some nutrients whose deficiencies affect hair in significant ways:
+Your hair needs nutrients for growth and nourishment, just like any other organ or body part.
+A lack of necessary nutrients, leads to adverse changes in hair growth and appearance.
+Hair will become thin and brittle without the correct nourishment.
+These effects may extend to the eyebrows, leading to a thinning or lost eyebrows.
+The following nutrients affect hair in significant ways:

 - Iron – This mineral is instrumental in the transport of oxygen in the blood.
-Oxygen, in turn, plays a part in many metabolic processes in our body including the growth of hair.
+Oxygen, in turn, plays a part in many metabolic processes in our body, including the growth of hair.
 Iron, therefore, plays a major role in the maintenance of hair growth.
 Examples of food sources of iron are spinach, liver and red meat.
+A diet which is poor in iron leads to a decreased ability in the body to maintain a healthy supply of hair.

-- Zinc plays a major role in essential processes like cell division, regulation of hormone levels, absorption of other minerals and protein synthesis.
-Virtually all these processes occur during in hair growth hence hair loss is usually a common symptom of zinc deficiency.
+- Zinc – Another mineral that plays a major role in essential processes like cell division, regulation of hormone levels, absorption of other minerals and protein synthesis.
+Virtually all these processes occur during hair growth, and hair loss is a common symptom of zinc deficiency.
 You can find zinc in poultry, red meat, liver and eggs.

-- Omega-3 fatty acids these are useful in hydrating hair which helps to keep hair healthy and prevent damage.
-You can find omega-3 in fatty fish like salmon.
+- Omega-3 – these compounds are fatty acids that are essential to hydrating hair, giving your hair strands a luscious shine.
+Omega-3 oils help to keep hair healthy and prevent damage.
+You can find omega-3 in fatty fish, like salmon.

 Telogen effluvium

 This is a temporary form of hair loss that occurs due to a disruption in the normal hair growth cycle.
-A stressful physical or emotional event that puts the body out of balance is what typically triggers this condition.
+A stressful physical or emotional event can trigger telogen effluvium.
 Certain medications or health conditions can also cause telogen effluvium.
 The hair loss occurs relatively quickly and can involve the eyebrows in serious or chronic cases.
-Once the stressful stimulus ceases, hair growth resumes normally after some months.
+Normal hairgrowth often resumes once the stressful situation has diminished.

 Hypothyroidism

-A deficiency of thyroid hormone may also be a cause of loss of eyebrow hair.
-The thyroid gland controls the metabolic rate, use of energy sources and protein synthesis in the body.
-Insufficiency of this gland results in a multitude of symptoms that include chronic fatigue, weight gain and loss of scalp hair as well as eyebrow hair.
+A deficiency of a thyroid hormone may also cause a loss of eyebrow hair.
+The thyroid gland controls the metabolic rate, and regulates energy sources or protein synthesis in the body.
+If this gland is not working effectively it can cause many symptoms, of which hair loss is one.

 Alopecia areata

-This is a chronic autoimmune condition whereby the immune system attacks the hair follicles causing hair loss accompanied by inflammation.
+This is a chronic autoimmune condition where the immune system attacks the hair follicles.
+It causes hair loss accompanied by inflammation.
 It usually appears on the scalp at first but can affect any region with hair, including the eyebrows.
-Doctors usually use corticosteroids to treat alopecia areata.
+Corticosteroid medication is used to treat alopecia areata.